sibgit/sibgit.github.io/exercises_optional_submodules.md

 We will first do the changes from within the project `git_resources_webpage` and then pull the latest version of the submodule in `useful-tools`.

-1. Open the file `git_resources_webpage/great-style/great_style.css` in a text editor, and change the `--anim-cicle-time` value to 10s (line 4 of file).
+1. **Open the file `git_resources_webpage/great-style/great_style.css`** in a text editor, and change the `--anim-cicle-time` value to 10s (line 4 of file).
    Reload the web page `references.html` in your browser, and verify that the colors now change more slowly.

-   Wait... did we just make a great style even greater? *Yes, we did !*
+   Wait... did we just make a great style even greater? *Yes, we did !* :rainbow:

 2. Let's keep these changes for posterity by committing them to the `great_style` submodule and then pushing them to the remote (your forked *great-style* remote).

-   :pushpin:
+   :bomb:
-   **Note:** if you get a message telling you that you are not allowed to push, then it's probably because you have added the original *great-style* project as a remote, and not your forked version.
+   **Pitfall:** if you get a message telling you that you are not allowed to push, then it's probably because you have added the original *great-style* project as a remote, and not your forked version.

 3. Almost done!
 All that is left to is to update the *git_resources_webpage* repository (the super-project) so that it points at the new version of